In this page

 - Evidence of lack of eligibility for re-mortgage due to fire safety issues

-To be eligible for the scheme, you must be able to show that you are the owner-occupier of the property and not a private landlord, unless you qualify as a displaced resident
+To be eligible for the scheme, you must be able to show that you are the owner(s) of the property and don’t own more than 2 properties in total (including the eligible property).

-When you submit your application, evidence that you can use to show your resident status includes:
+When you submit your application, evidence that you can use to show your eligibility includes:

 Evidence you must give us

-- Proof that you own the property that’s eligible for the scheme (owner-occupier & displaced resident) e.g. mortgage statement
+- Proof that you own the property that’s eligible for the scheme e.g. mortgage statement

 - your usual net earnings from employment